Joey Bart Player Props: Giants vs. Mets

-After going 0-for-2 in his most recent game, Joey Bart and the San Francisco Giants face the New York Mets (who will hand the ball to Kodai Senga) at 9:45 PM ET on Thursday.
+After going 0-for-2 in his most recent game, Joey Bart and the San Francisco Giants take on the New York Mets (who will start Joey Lucchesi) at 10:15 PM ET on Friday.

-He had a hitless performance in his most recent game (0-for-2) against the Marlins.
+He had a hitless performance in his last game (0-for-2) against the Marlins.

 Joey Bart Game Info & Props vs. the Mets